 The easiest way to get started is to copy one of the templates that are from the FsLab templates repository.
-The templates work with Xamarin Studio, Visual Studio and other F# editors.
+The templates work with Visual Studio Code, Visual Studio and other F# editors.

 The templates use Paket for dependency management.
 When you use the templates, you'll need to run Paket to get the dependencies.
 This happens automatically when you build the project, but you can also do it by hand.

 For example, when using mono on Mac, run: